 Jimmy & Johnny "If You Don't, Somebody Else Will" (Bear Family, 1996)

 Wow!
-I only picked this CD up because it was something new from Bear Family, and 'cuz it looked cool.
+Years ago, I picked this CD up just because it was something new from Bear Family, and 'cuz it looked cool.
 Imagine my ecstasy when I discovered that these guys were part of Webb Pierce's regular songwriting stable in the late '50s... not only that, but one of these fellows went into a performing and songwriting partnership with Wayne Walker -- one of my favorite Webb cronies... and there are demo tapes here to prove it.
-GREAT STUFF in a variety of styles, including ultra-twangy, uptempo honkytonk, Everly-esque teenpop, and out-and-out rockabilly.
+Great stuff in a variety of styles, including ultra-twangy, uptempo honkytonk, Everly-esque teenpop, and out-and-out rockabilly.
 They even poke fun at their patron, Webb Pierce, on "Sweet Singin' Daddy."
-Highly recommended!
+Singers Jimmy Lee and "Country" Johnny Mathis, who each went on to record solo work...
+Mathis is probably the better-known of the two, later emerging as a potent country gospel artist.
+This early work is highly recommended!

 Joey + Rory - see artist discography